aquaverde/aquarius-core/README.md

 see doc/coding-guidelines.txt

 # Wiki
-see [blank wiki](https://github.com/aquaverde/aquarius-core/wiki) for more infos
+see [wiki](https://github.com/aquaverde/aquarius-core/wiki) for more informations about implementation

 # Licence